Hi there.

 My name is Chase LaDue, and I am an applied ecologist who conducts research on large mammals (primarily elephants).
 I am most interested in research that can teach us how to better manage animals—both in captive settings and in the wild—using pragmatic, science-based solutions.
 I am an integrative scientist, working at the intersection of the fields of animal behavior, ecology, physiology, and conservation.

 I received my BS from Canisius College, my MS from Western Kentucky University, and my PhD in Environmental Science and Public Policy at George Mason University.
 I am a former Fulbright Student Research Fellow at Rajarata University of Sri Lanka in the Faculty of Applied Sciences.
 I am also a National Geographic Explorer.
-Currently, I am a Postdoctoral Fellow in Animal Behavior at Oklahoma City Zoo and Botanical Garden.
+Currently, I am a Conservation Scientist at Oklahoma City Zoo and Botanical Garden and Executive Director of The Sri Lanka Elephant Project.

 Outside of research, I am involved in various professional and outreach efforts.
-I am the editor of the Journal of the Elephant Managers Association, and I also serve as an advisor to the International Elephant Foundation.
+I am Special Projects Manager at the International Elephant Foundation, and I also serve as the editor of the Journal of the Elephant Managers Association.

 I am frequently on the road or in the field conducting research.
 To find out how to reach me, click here.